CrunchyData/postgres-operator/docs/content/installation/postgres-operator.md

 ## Overview

-The PostgreSQL Operator comes with a container called `pgo-deployer` which handles a variety of lifecycle actions for the PostgreSQL Operator, including:
+PGO comes with a container called `pgo-deployer` which handles a variety of lifecycle actions for the PostgreSQL Operator, including:

 - Installation